radhikaaa25/radhikaaa25/README.md

-## Hi there 👋
+## HI THERE👽

-**I'm Radhika Godambe**, a second-year Computer Science student passionate about software development and exploring the world of data science.
+**I'm Radhika Godambe**, a second-year Computer Science student passionate about software development and exploring the world of machine learning.

 ### About Me
 * Proficient in Java, C++, and C